 After surgery, you can expect some discomfort that can be alleviated with pain medication.
 Elevation and ice packs will help control the bleeding and swelling in the first few days.
 Dr. Hunsicker uses dissolvable stitches that will last 2 to 4 weeks.
 Expect some restrictions on physical activity for up to 6 weeks.

-Learn More About Labial Reduction in South Denver
+Learn More About Labial Reduction at Our South Denver Surgery Center

-We invite you to contact us at 720-283-2500 or online to schedule a consultation with Dr. Hunsicker in the Denver, Morrison, Littleton and Colorado Springs area.
+We invite you to contact us to schedule a consultation with Dr. Hunsicker in the Denver area.
 Together, you can determine if you are a good candidate for labiaplasty as well as specific risks and complications that may occur.